nlee-208/nlee-208.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Master Student at the [xFACT Lab](https://xfact.net) of the [Kim Jaechul Graduate School of AI](https://gsai.kaist.ac.kr/) at KAIST, advised by [James Thorne](https://jamesthorne.com/).
+I am a Master Student at the [Kim Jaechul Graduate School of AI](https://gsai.kaist.ac.kr/) of KAIST, jointly advised by [James Thorne](https://jamesthorne.com/) and [Jinwoo Shin](https://alinlab.kaist.ac.kr/shin.html).
 Before joining KAIST, I was a Research Intern at [Naver CLOVA](https://clova.ai/) where I conducted research on Recommender Systems.
 Before that, I received my Bachelor's degree in Statistics in Korea University.

 <br>